 What Is The Structure Of The Skin?

 The skin is organized as layers.
 The major division of the skin is into two layers: the epidermis, which is an epithelial layer on the surface, and the dermis, which is a layer of connective tissue underneath.
-Each of these are further subdivided into smaller layers.
+Each of these is further subdivided into smaller layers.

 The epidermis is the outer layer of the skin, responsible for most of its protective functions.
 It’s the epidermis that creates the physical barrier against the external environment and the permeability barrier that maintains internal hydration.
 The epidermis contains a few specialized appendages that derive from its cells: hairs and hair follicles, nails, and sebaceous and sweat glands .